-As H1 $\Delta$ 60-expressing cells grow at a very low rate, we were unable to test whether added metals could accentuate the lethal phenotype to validate that metal homeostasis impairment is the actual cause of the growth stop.
-In H1 $\Delta$ 89expressing cells, a residual transport activity offers the possibility to explore metal specificity of HMA1.
-The fact that such yeast cells were still highly sensitive to Cu and Zn suggest that both metals can be transported by HMA1 in yeast.
-However, due to the Cu specificity of HMA1 observed in planta (low Cu content in the chloroplasts from hma1 knock-out lines and Cu-specific stimulation of HMA1 activity, see latter) we can not exclude that the impact of HMA1 expression on Zn concentrations measured in yeast cells results from an indirect effect.
+Because H1 Δ 60-expressing cells grow at a very low rate, we were unable to test whether added metals could accentuate the lethal phenotype to validate that metal homeostasis impairment is the actual cause of the growth stop.
+In H1 Δ 89-expressing cells, a residual transport activity offers the possibility to explore metal specificity of HMA1.
+The fact, that such yeast cells were still highly sensitive to copper and zinc, suggests that both metals can be transported by HMA1 in yeast.
+However, due to the copper specificity of HMA1 observed in planta (low copper content in the chloroplasts from hma1 knock-out lines and copper-specific stimulation of HMA1 activity, see latter) we cannot exclude that the impact of HMA1 expression on zinc concentrations measured in yeast cells results from an indirect effect.

-Proteins from the $P{1B-4}$ -subgroup display strong originality at the structural level, the first being the number of predicted helices, which is probably lower than the 8 helices found in $P{1B-1}$ and $P{1B-2}$ -ATPases.
-Both OsHMA1 and HMA1 display a His-rich motif at the N-ter part of the protein.
+Proteins from the P{1B-4} -subgroup display strong originality at the structural level, the first being the number of predicted helices, which is probably lower than the 8 helices found in P{1B-1} - and P{1B-2} -ATPases.
+Both OsHMA1 and HMA1 display a His-rich motif at the N-terminal part of the protein.
 Yeast expression experiments (Fig. 3) led to the conclusion that this stretch could play a role in metal transport regulation.
-This is consistent with experiments performed on His-rich domains in other $P{1B-3}$ -ATPases (39) and $P{1B-2}$ -ATPases (15).
+This is consistent with experiments performed on His-rich domains in other P{1B-3}-ATPases (39) and P{1B-2}-ATPases (15).

 The CPx motif in the 6th predicted helix is widely accepted as a component of a metal translocation/binding site.
-However, a recent study CopA from Archaeoglobus fulgidus with demonstrated that other residues from the 7th and the 8th helices are required for Cu+ coordination during transport (45).
-The present study strongly suggests that the Ser residue from the SPC motif in HMA1 is essential for metal transport and that it can not be substituted by a Cys.
+However, a recent study with CopA from Archaeoglobus fulgidus demonstrated that other residues from the 7th and the 8th helices are required for Cu+ coordination during transport (45).
+The present study strongly suggests that the Ser residue from the SPC motif in HMA1 is essential for metal transport and that it cannot be substituted by a Cys.
 We also showed that the His residue from the HEGG motif in the last helix probably plays a role in transport.
-This confirms the alignment-based predictions of Argüello (8), and highlights the specificity of the Ser residue in P1B-4-ATPases.
+This confirms the alignment-based predictions of Argüello (8) and highlights the specificity of the Ser residue in P1B-4-ATPases.

-Disruption of HMA1 affects Cu content in chloroplasts and leads to photosensitivity under high light conditions - Whereas the metal content in leaves from the different genotypes was comparable, the Cu content in hmal mutant chloroplasts was only half the one in WT plants (Fig. 7).
-This result points out the importance of analyzing purified chloroplasts as the Cu deficiency was undetectable at the organ level.
-Altogether, the data from yeast expression and the low Cu content in hma1 chloroplasts suggest that HMA1 is involved in Cu uptake into chloroplasts.
-The specificity of HMA1 for Cu was also confirmed by direct biochemical evidences, since ATPase assays performed on chloroplast envelope demonstrated that HMA1 ATPase activity was exclusively stimulated by Cu and not by Zn, Co, Fe, Mn or Ag.
+Disruption of HMA1 Affects Copper Content in Chloroplasts and Leads to Photosensitivity under High Light Conditions-Whereas the metal content in leaves from the different genotypes was comparable, the copper content in hma1 mutant chloroplasts was only half the one in WT plants (Fig. 7).
+This result points out the importance of analyzing purified chloroplasts as the copper deficiency was undetectable at the organ level.
+Altogether, the data from yeast expression and the low copper content in hma1 chloroplasts suggest that HMA1 is involved in copper uptake into chloroplasts.
+The specificity of HMA1 for copper was also confirmed by direct biochemical evidences, because ATPase assays performed on chloroplast envelope demonstrated that HMA1 ATPase activity was exclusively stimulated by copper and not by zinc, cobalt, iron, manganese, or silver.
 As the specificity of the protein deduced from its expression in heterologous system is slightly different to the one identified in its native context, this underlined the importance of the characterization in planta.
-This specificity for Cu is in perfect correlation with the reduced content of Cu ions measured in chloroplasts from hma1 plants.

-The resulting Cu content in hma1 chloroplasts is likely to result from PAA1 activity (5) or other still unidentified Cu transporters.
+This specificity for copper is in perfect correlation with the reduced content of copper ions measured in chloroplasts from hma1 plants.
+The resulting copper content in hma1 chloroplasts is likely to result from PAA1 activity (5) or other still unidentified copper transporters.